project-meucci/thimm.github.io/docs/Agtech - So What?/Win-win-business-models-for-farmers-and-startups-with-marissa-cuevas-flores-of-microterra.md

 ---
-title: Win-Win Business Models for Farmers and Startups with Marissa Cuevas Flores of MicroTERRA
+title: Win Win Business Models For Farmers And Startups With Marissa Cuevas Flores Of Microterra
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-02-09)